scottfister/scottfister.github.io/_posts/2014-09-05-the-best-way-to-do-ember-authentication.markdown

 });
 {% endhighlight %}

-Replace the login path with your server, if it's on the same path (such as if Ember is part of a Rails app) then you can omit the base url.
+Replace the login path with your server, if it's on the same domain (such as if Ember is part of a Rails app) then you can omit the base url.

 Now if you enter credentials into the login form, you should see success and error messages as appropriate.
 This is great, but now we need a way to persist the token and have Ember made aware that the user is now authenticated.
 Enter the Session object.

 # The Session object
 Create an [initializer][ember-initializer] in `initializers/session.js`.
 We will create our Session object here and initialize it using any stored values.

 > Note that I've chosen to use the [Basil.js][basil-js] library which describes itself as "The missing Javascript smart persistence layer.
 Unified localstorage, cookie and session storage JavaScript API".
-You could opt to use regular [HTML5 localstorage][local-storage] on its own if you'd prefer.
+You could opt to use regular [HTML5 localstorage][local-storage] or cookies on their own if you'd prefer.

 Install Basil.js using Bower with `bower install basil.js --save-dev`